Stedman Pearson: After Five Star

 After his years of success with Five Star, Pearson diversified with other business interests.
 For a time, he ran a limousine hire service and also taught dance at a school in London.
 In September 2006, Pearson utilised his dance skills and appeared as a contestant on the UK Channel 5 programme The All Star Talent Show in which he finished in third place.
 In 2007, Pearson announced that he was recording his first solo album, although this remains to be released.
-In 2008, Pearson was one of the contestants on the BBC reality show Celebrity Scissorhands, in which celebrities become hairdressers in aid of Children In Need.
+In 2008, Pearson was one of the contestants on the BBC reality show Celebrity Scissorhands, in which celebrities become hairdressers in aid of Children in Need.
 In September 2009, after already teaching dance at a school in London, Pearson began working at the Derngate Gym in Northampton, holding a weekly 'jazz dance' class at the facility.

 In October 1990, Stedman Pearson appeared in court and pleaded guilty to a charge of public indecency after being arrested in a public toilet in New Malden in London.

 In July 2007, it was reported that police had been called to Pearson's home after he claimed to have received death threats from his father and former manager, Buster Pearson.

+Death

+Pearson died of complications from diabetes on 10 March 2025, at the age of 60.